OAGi/Score/docs/user_guide/index.rst

       the owner of the code list, or

-   2. Click on the ellipsis in the last column of the code list to transfer the ownership and select “Transfer Ownership” menu item in the pop-up menu.
+   2. Click on the ellipsis in the last column of the code list to transfer the ownership and select "Transfer Ownership" menu item in the pop-up menu.

 3. A dialog is displayed to select a developer.
 Use the filter on the top to find the desired developer and check the checkbox in front of it.

-4. Click the “Transfer” button.
+4. Click the "Transfer" button.

 Agency ID List Management
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Agency ID List management has its own page which can be accessed under
-the “Core Component” menu.
+the "Core Component" menu.
 In Score, there is only one Agency ID List
-created by the default account, namely, ”oagis”.
+created by the default account, namely, "oagis".
 The current design does
 not allow developer users to create a new Agency ID List.
 The idea is
 the agency ID is one of the lowest common denominators in a standard
 that facilitate interoperability and having more than one agency ID